 The United Kingdom has partially complied with its commitment to strengthen effective export controls on materials, technology, and research that could be used for military purposes in a way that keeps pace with rapid technological developments and recognizes the central role of multilateral export control regimes as a key non-proliferation instrument and safeguard for international peace and security.
 The UK has participated in multiple statements and groups with fellow G7 and NATO members that call for stronger export controls regarding business with geopolitical rivals.
 Through collaboration with the United States and Canada, the UK has also committed to defence research conducive to making its export controls regime more applicable to modern technologies.
-However, the UK has not updated its control list or taken any action to strengthen its export controls on dual-use materials, technology or research during this cycle.
+However, the UK has not updated its control list or taken any action to strengthen its export control list would be published in the spring.
+Publication of this list and its implementation in line with the Wassenaar Arrangement will result in full compliance.